-High Anxiety: Colleges Are Seeing an Increase in the Number of Students with Diagnosable Mental Illness, Anxiety, and Depression, Sandra Long Weaver, Diverse: Issues in Higher Education, 2016
+High Anxiety: Colleges Are Seeing an Increase in the Number of Students with Diagnosable Mental Illness, Anxiety, and Depression, Sandra Long Weaver, Convergence, 2016

-A review of mental health records on college campuses suggests that 1:4 college students has a diagnosable illness, 1:6 students have been diagnosed or treated for anxiety in the past year and that 18% of college students have experienced suicidal ideation.
+A review of mental health records on college campuses suggests that one in four college students has a diagnosable illness, one in six students have been diagnosed or treated for anxiety in the past year and that 18 percent of college students have experienced suicidal ideation.
 Stressors and symptoms are discussed.